 What is Even More Unreliable Than Eyewitness Testimony?

 To best understand this problem, let’s examine what can happen with eyewitness error.
 We’ll use a true-life example from years ago, in a usually peaceful neighborhood, not in North Carolina, in Long Beach, California.
-I don’t recall all the details, but what I add does not change any relevant principle: In the basics, this really happened.
+I don’t recall all the details, but what I add does not change any relevant principle: In the basics, this really happened, although it has no direct relationship to any pterodactyl sighting.

 Brad brought his daughter home from high school one afternoon and walked with her into the house; she was crying, obviously upset about something.
 They soon left, leaving the house with nobody home.